 The Undergraduate Research Scholar Designation (URSD) recognizes a student’s commitment to their development as a researcher during their undergraduate career.
 The URSD appears in the awards section of the transcripts of graduating students.
 URSD awardees receive a white research cord from the Office of Undergraduate Research to wear at convocation and commencement.

-- Publication – Publish your research in the University of Utah Undergraduate Research Journal, other campus research publication, or other professional journal.
-The publication requirement ensures that students engage in the valuable reflective process of creating an enduring record of their undergraduate research experience.
+- Publication – Publish your research in the University of Utah Undergraduate Research Journal.
+This publication requirement ensures that students engage in the valuable reflective process of creating an enduring record of their undergraduate research experience.
+(Students MUST submit to this Journal to fulfill this URSD requirement.)

 **PLEASE READ: Students must have completed all requirements associated with their involvement in other Office of Undergraduate Research programs in order to be eligible for the URSD.
 This includes the submission of final reports for UROP, Small Grants, and Travel Grants, in addition to any other program requirements.